pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

    For more information, see pegasystems/docker-pega-web-ready/Dockerfile.
    Note: You can add any extra environment variables needed in the Dockerfile as per your use-case.
          The base image selected should have $CATALINA_HOME and $JAVA_HOME set to the correct tomcat and jdk locations.
+         The base image selected should have curl installed to be able to pull the jars at build time.
+         If curl is not available in your base image, please take care of adding curl lib using a package-manager.

 2. Use the following command to build the custom pega-web-ready image using the base image as an argument.
      ```bash